-*reported decoding time are not reliable due to an overload of the computer grid when decoding was performed.

 Code verification

 The cross-checker has checked the code and confirms that the implementation is aligned with the tool description in JVET-L0245.
 It was checked that the reshaping function is directly derived from the dQP table used in the anchor (the slope of the reshaping function is based on the dQP values used in the anchor).
 The chroma residue scaling implementation was also verified and is confirmed to be in line with the description.
 The cross-checker also implemented this mapping function derivation process in out-of-loop mapping (CE12-1.2).